 This is more than a general “security guard” or “private investigator” course.

-This is specialty training for a specialty job within the security industry.
+This is speciality training for a speciality job within the security industry.

 The job market for Loss Prevention Officers is thriving in today’s economy.